 The Graduate School Newsletter

-To all of our new and returning graduate students, welcome to spring semester at Hood College!
-In this issue, you will find features about inspiring initiatives for YOU, our students, like the NEW counseling training clinic, our annual Grad Career Series featuring panels of accomplished alumni in your field and an exciting 3MT competition open to all graduate students with independent research or creatives.
+To all of our new and returning graduate students, I wish you a warm Hood Hello this spring semester!
+In this issue, you will find features about inspiring initiatives for YOU, our students, like our new affinity groups for graduate students, our annual Grad Career Series featuring panels of accomplished alumni in your field and an exciting Three-Minute Thesis competition open to all graduate students with independent research or creatives.

 April M. Boulton, Ph.D.